You can use the local command-line interface (CLI) to order agents and Workload Security

 Activate an agent

-password, both of which you can get from the deployment script.
+You can get them from the deployment script.

 Procedure

-- In the top right of Workload Security, click .
+- In the top right corner of Workload Security, click .

 - Select Activate Agent automatically after installation.